asyncapi/website/pages/blog/react-as-generator-engine.md

     byline: AsyncAPI Core Team Member
 ---

-React permanently changing the way how developers write web-apps.
-Personally, we love React and we tried to integrate it as a template rendering engine in our [Generator](https://github.com/asyncapi/generator).
+React permanently changed the way how developers write web-apps.
+Personally, we love React and knew it would solve many pain points we where faced with Nunjucks.
+Therefore in the last [cycle](https://github.com/asyncapi/shape-up-process/issues/1) we integrated it as a template rendering engine into our [Generator](https://github.com/asyncapi/generator).
 This post is a short introduction for developers who write/want to write templates for AsyncAPI specification using React.
-It also includes a comparison to the Nunjucks, which is default renderer in the Generator.
+It also includes a comparison to the default Nunjucks renderer.

-## How to start using
+## Getting started

 Your React template always require [`@asyncapi/generator-react-sdk`](https://github.com/asyncapi/generator-react-sdk) as a dependency. `@asyncapi/generator-react-sdk` is required to access the `File` component which is required as a root component for a file to be rendered.
 Furthermore it provides some common components to make your development easier, like `Text` or `Indent`.